Evan Longoria Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Tigers' 4.51 team ERA ranks 21st across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.52).

-- Tigers pitchers combine to surrender 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Tigers rank 20th in baseball in home runs surrendered (76 total, 1.2 per game).

-- His most recent appearance was on Sunday against the Chicago White Sox, when the lefty tossed five innings, surrendering one earned run while giving up three hits.
+- His last appearance was on Monday against the Philadelphia Phillies, when the left-hander threw 4 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .242 to opposing hitters.
+- The 25-year-old has put up an ERA of 7.49, with 7.7 strikeouts per nine innings, in 12 games this season.
+Opponents have a .317 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.